-These muscles oppose the quads, so they both need to be lengthened to allow for regular hip and knee movements.
+These muscles oppose the quads, so they also need to be lengthened to allow for regular hip and knee movements.

-To stretch the hamstrings, sit on the floor with both legs straightened in front of you and lean your body forward.
+To stretch the hamstrings, sit on the floor with both legs straightened in front of you and lean your body forward in a pain free range.
 Hold for 30 seconds and repeat.

 5. Shoulder Stretch